 - ✕ Higher price point

-| Coverage Area | Up to 1,000 sq ft per hour |
+| Coverage Area | Up to 1,000 sq ft in one hour |

-| Filtration System | 3-stage (pre-filter, HEPA filter, activated carbon) |
+| Filtration System | 3-layer system (pre-filter, HEPA filter, activated carbon) |

-| Pollutant Removal Efficiency | Filters up to 99.9% of airborne particles including dust, pollen, smoke, pet dander, VOCs |
+| Pollutant Removal Efficiency | Filters up to 99.9% of particles including dust, pollen, smoke, pet dander, VOCs |

 | Particle Filtration Capability | Filters particles 700 times smaller than a human hair |

-| Operation Mode | Smart sensor with automatic adjustment, sleep mode for quiet operation |
+| Operation Mode | Smart particle sensor with automatic power adjustment and sleep mode for quiet operation |

 Air Purifiers for Home Large Rooms up to 3500 Ft², H13 True

-- ✓ Excellent large-room coverage
+- ✓ Fast, large-room coverage

 - ✓ Quiet sleep mode

-- ✓ Real-time air quality display
+- ✓ Smart air quality display

-| Filtration Technology | H13 True HEPA (0.1μm, 99.97%) and activated carbon filter |
+| Filtration Efficiency | H13 True HEPA filter with 0.1μm particle removal at 99.97% |

 | CADR (Clean Air Delivery Rate) | 235 CFM |

-| Noise Level | 30 dB in Sleep Mode |
+| Noise Level | As low as 30dB in Sleep Mode |

 - ✓ Large coverage area